edcarp/2019-11-12-edinburgh-sbs/index.md

 This is held in 3 different rooms within the JCMB:

 <ul>
   <li>JCMB 1206C: Large teaching studio containing 12 island tables, each with a screen and 6 seats.
 There's a front display screen next to the lectern but it's not that big and there's a pillar blocking line of sight from some angles.
-But that shouldn't be an issue for this size of class.
+But that shouldn't be an issue for this size of class.</li>
   <li>JCMB 4325C: Medium sized teaching studio, 8 island tables, each with screen and 6 seats.
 There's a front projection screen, a bit bigger than 1206C.
 Lines of sight are good.
-This is my favourite out of the JCMB studios!
+This is a favourite out of the JCMB studios!</li>
   <li>JCMB 3211:  Small teaching studio, 4 tables, each with screen and 6 seats.
-There's a good sized front screen but the room shape makes it hard to see it from some angles.
+There's a good sized front screen but the room shape makes it hard to see it from some angles.</li>
 </ul>
 </p>